Git Configuration¶

 # SSH identity (see SSH page for host alias setup).

-[url "git@github.com-work:springbig/"]
+[url "git@github.com-work:zftadvancements/"]

-insteadOf = https://github.com/springbig/
+insteadOf = https://github.com/zftadvancements/

-insteadOf = git@github.com:springbig/
+insteadOf = git@github.com:zftadvancements/

 # ~/.config/git/personal.config